Generalizing the Linearized Doubling approach, I: General theory and new minimal surfaces and self-shrinkers: Tilted catenoids

 \begin{convention} In Parts I and II of this article we assume given a surface $\Sigma$ smoothly immersed in a Riemannian three-manifold $(N,g)$.
 To facilitate the discussion we will assume, unless stated otherwise, that $\Sigma$ is connected embedded minimal and two-sided with a chosen smooth unit normal $\nu_\Sigma$.
 Note however that most results can be modified to apply to situations where some or all of these assumptions do not apply.
-We will call $\Sigma$ the \emph{base surface} and the data $(\Sigma,N,g)$ the \emph{background}.
-We will consider the background chosen and we will not mention the dependence of constants on it. \end{convention}
+As in \ref{Ddoubling} we will call $\Sigma$ the \emph{base surface} and the data $(\Sigma,N,g)$ the \emph{background}, and we will not mention the dependence of constants on it. \end{convention}

 \begin{definition}[Fermi coordinates about $\Sigma$] Given $p\in \Sigma$ we choose for $(T_pN, \left. g\right|_p)$ Cartesian coordinates $(\xxtilde,\yytilde,\zztilde) : T_pN\to \R^3$ satisfying $(\xxtilde,\yytilde,\zztilde)\circ \nu_\Sigma(p) =(0,0,1)$; clearly then $\left. g\right|_p = d\xxtilde^2 + d\yytilde^2 + d\zztilde^2 $ on $T_pN$ and moreover $(\xxtilde,\yytilde)$ restricted to $T_p\Sigma$ are Cartesian coordinates on $T_p\Sigma\subset T_pN$.